DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 DEPLOYMENT MODELS

-- Most people assume that “CLOUD” means PUBLIC CLOUD PROVIDERS like AWS, AZURE, and GCP
+- Most people assume that “cloud” means PUBLIC cloud PROVIDERS like AWS, AZURE, and GCP
-- Although “PUBLIC CLOUD” is the most common deployment model, it’s not the ONLY one
+- Although “PUBLIC cloud” is the most common deployment model, it’s not the ONLY one
-- The FOUR DEPLOYMENT MODELS of CLOUD COMPUTING are:
+- The FOUR DEPLOYMENT models of cloud COMPUTING are:

 - PRIVATE CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b8953a31-3861-41ef-99df-62a49b97610a)

-- PRIVATE CLOUDS are generally only used by large enterprises
+- PRIVATE cloud are generally only used by large enterprises
-- Although the CLOUD is PRIVATE, it may be owned by a THIRD PARTY
+- Although the cloud is PRIVATE, it may be owned by a THIRD PARTY
-    - For example: AWS provides PRIVATE CLOUD SERVICES for the American DoD
+    - For example: AWS provides PRIVATE cloud services for the American DoD
-- PRIVATE CLOUDS may be ON or OFF PREMISES
+- PRIVATE clouds may be ON or OFF PREMISES
-    - Many people assume “CLOUD” and “ON-PREM” are two different things but that is not always the case
+    - Many people assume “cloud” and “ON-PREM” are two different things but that is not always the case
-- The same kind of SERVICES offered are the same as in PUBLIC CLOUDS (SaaS, PaaS, IaaS) but the infrastructure is reserved for a SINGLE ORGANIZATION
+- The same kind of services offered are the same as in PUBLIC clouds (SaaS, PaaS, IaaS) but the infrastructure is reserved for a SINGLE ORGANIZATION

 - COMMUNITY CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1c9008e9-205b-4ca8-8236-fc0b02c3addc)

 - Least common CLOUD deployment
-- Similar to PRIVATE CLOUD, but the INFRASTRUCTURE is reserved for use by a SPECIFIC GROUP or ORGANIZATION
+- Similar to PRIVATE cloud, but the INFRASTRUCTURE is reserved for use by a SPECIFIC GROUP or ORGANIZATION

 - PUBLIC CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/94e9c895-9538-4664-93db-085f013ee9fb)

-- The most common CLOUD deployment
+- The most common cloud deployment
-- Popular PUBLIC CLOUD service providers include:
+- Popular PUBLIC cloud service providers include:
     - AWS
     - MS AZURE
     - GCP (Google Cloud Platform)